PhotoboothProject/photobooth/README.md

     - allow to trigger print via defined key
     - options to show the print button independent (e.g. can be only visible on gallery)
   - Advanced collage options [#108](https://github.com/andi34/photobooth/pull/108):
-    - Choose collage layout:
+    - Choose between different collage layouts
-      - 2x2
-      - 2x4
-      - 2x4 + background image
     - Collage: apply frame once after taking or to every picture of the collage

 ## :camera: Screenshots